ICBO-conference/icbo2025/docs/program.md

     </tr>
 </table>

-<p><b>*</b> Parallel ICBO and Ontobras papers presentations</p>
+<p><b>*</b></p>
 <p><b>**</b> Flash talks for posters/software demos</p>
-<p> <b>***</b> "Virtual" signifies that the
-    keynote presentation will be delivered online, with a transmission to participants attending in person.
-    On the other hand, "In person" indicates that the keynote presentation will be given physically, with a transmission to participants joining online.</p>

 <div class="alert alert-primary" role="alert">
-The number of seats for workshops and tutorials is limited due to the capacity of the physical and virtual rooms.
+The number of seats for workshops and tutorials is limited due to the capacity of the virtual rooms.
 In order to better accommodate participants, please complete this <a href="https://docs.google.com/forms/ZZZ"> FORM</a> to indicate your workshop/tutorial preferences.
 </div>

 ## Schedule Details